wp-plugins/weclapp/readme.txt

 <h4> Example Usage </h4>

 To use this feature, just place the Shortcode [weclappWebinar] into a chosen post.

+To use this feature, just place the Shortcode [weclapp] into a chosen post.

+By default webinar is the campaign type.
+If you like to use another campaign type, use the Shortcode parameter "type".
+It is also possible to disable the formular using the Shortcode parameter displayformular="No".

+For instance, if you like to list all upcoming events without a formular:

+[weclapp type="Event" displayformular="No"]

+Use the following names for the campaign types:
+* Event
+* Webinar
+* Exposition
+* Publicrelation
+* Advertisement
+* Bulkmail
+* Email
+* Telemarketing
+* Other

 == Installation ==